-Eric Idle and Chevy Chase became mutual friends after filming wrapped up.
+Eric Idle and Chevy Chase became friends after filming wrapped up.
 Shortly after the release of European Vacation, Idle and Chase began work on a screenplay for a follow-up called "National Lampoon's Australian Vacation."
-Aside from a few shark-related gags, neither could come up with much and the project was shelved.
+Aside from a few shark-related gags, neither could come up with much, and the project was shelved.

 Clark can be seen wearing a t-shirt from "Walley World", the Griswolds' destination in the first film, National Lampoon's Vacation (1983), in the scene set in Chicago where he films Ellen in the shower.
 Later, while the family is in Paris, Rusty is wearing a "Walley World" sweatshirt in the restaurant scene.